SwayamInSync/QuadDTypes/README.md

-# QuadTypes: A Cross-Platform High-Precision Integer and Floating-Point Library
+# QuadDTypes: A Cross-Platform High-Precision Integer and Floating-Point Library
 ## Work In Progress... 🚧
-`QuadTypes` is a custom, cross-platform C++ template library that provides an implementation of both **128-bit integers (`Int128`)** and **quadruple-precision floating-point numbers (`Float128`)**.
+`QuadDTypes` is a custom, cross-platform C++ template library that provides an implementation of both **128-bit integers (`Int128`)** and **quadruple-precision floating-point numbers (`Float128`)**.
 Designed for applications requiring high-precision numerical computations, this library offers a more accurate alternative to standard double-precision floating-point types (`double`).

 ### **Key Features**
 - **128-bit Integer Support**: A custom implementation of 128-bit integers (`Int128`) that ensures cross-platform compatibility.